 If anything, wearing graphic tees makes people think you are a kid, so leave the graphic tees in the 90s, where they belong.

 Try patterns and printed clothing instead.
 Not only are they a very popular contemporary men’s fashion style, but they can also look very good.

 For an even more mature look, find some casual button-downs or polo shirts.
 Anything with a collar and some buttons in the front will flatter most body types better than any t-shirt.

 People notice your footwear, and I can’t tell you how many compliments I get on my shoes from women, even though I didn’t spend hundreds on my rather small collection.
-Sure they are comfortable, but your dirty, beat-up sneakers and running shoes will ruin an otherwise excellent outfit and eviscerate whatever little style credibility you might have.
+Your dirty, beat-up sneakers and running shoes, on the other hand, will ruin an any outfit and eviscerate what little style credibility you might have.

 While having sneakers as your daily footwear can work, there are simply better options out there.
 Wearing a pair of black or brown leather shoes (boots, casual dress shoes, etc.), for instance, can instantly give you the confident and sophisticated look women seem to crave.

 So donate your old sneakers or use them for gardening and any other everyday household chore.
 Try to keep your gym shoes for the gym only, and nothing else.